Global Studies

 At Salve, the variety of courses I was offered and the Core Curriculum enabled me to keep up with political, economic and religious conversations professionally.
 No matter how much you may think math, science or history is irrelevant to your future professional plans, the liberal arts education absolutely makes us a strong group of well-rounded students.
 Employers love that.

-Hannah Cazzetta ’15, academic advising coordinator, Salve Regina University
+Hannah Cazzetta ’15, associate director of advising, Salve Regina University

 Major in Global Studies (B.A.)